yeasthua/learn_python/README.md

 # learn_python

 **Recording my own progress, one file at a time.**
+*exercises are from Python Programming MOOC University of Helsinki*

 This repository is a chronological learning log of my Python journey.
 Each file/folder represents exercises, notes, and practice from different learning sessions.
 It’s not a finished project or polished library, it's my learning process, recorded.